-- To safeguard the Banks' ability to continue as a going concern so that it can continue to provide returns for the shareholders and benefits for the other stakeholders. - To maintain a strong capital base to support the current and future development needs of the business. - To comply with the capital requirements set by the Central Bank of Kenya.
+- To maintain a strong capital base to support the current and future development needs of the business. - To comply with the capital requirements set by the Central Bank of Kenya.

 Capital adequacy and use of regulatory capital are monitored by management employing techniques based on the guidelines developed by the Central Bank of Kenya for supervisory purposes.
 The required information is filed with the Central Bank of Kenya on a monthly basis.